Riding a motorcycle is one of the most freeing and thrilling activities you can do. Unfortunately, it is also dangerous.

 At StangerLaw LLC, our West Hartford, Connecticut motorcycle injury attorneys are dedicated to protecting our clients’ legal rights.

-We will work tirelessly to hold all responsible parties accountable and help you pursue the compensation you deserve after being involved in a motorcycle accident in Connecticut.
+We will work tirelessly to hold all responsible parties accountable and help you recover compensation you deserve after being involved in a motorcycle accident in Connecticut.
 Call (860) 561-0651 or contact our CT motorcycle accident law firm today to schedule a free, initial consultation.

 What Steps to Take Following a Motorcycle Accident in CT

 The steps you take immediately following an accident can be crucial.
-Our Connecticut motorcycle accident lawyers will explain.
+Our Connecticut motorcycle accident attorneys will explain.

 The first thing you should do is to call 911.
 The police and emergency medical personnel should come to the scene.
 If your injuries are not too severe and you can safely do so, take photos of the accident scene.